Are you paying for empty space?

 - Some soap looks the same until you take off the wrapper and discover the new bars have been cunningly reshaped to be more concave so you actually get less soap per bar.

-Snack foods of a fragile nature, such as chips or crackers, are generally loosely packaged and padded by air to protect them from being crushed and ending up as slack fill crumbs.
-A reasonable amount of empty space, or "air cushioning", is permitted by law – 25% for cereals, for example, and 40% for delicate snack foods.
+Snack foods of a fragile nature, such as chips or crackers, are generally loosely packaged and padded by air to protect them from being crushed and ending up as crumbs.
+Obviously a certain amount of empty space – or 'slack fill' as it's known in the industry – is necessary for cushioning the product.
+But the amount can vary, and to a consumer it may not always appear functional.

-Even the time when potatoes are harvested can have some bearing on the air content in packaging, as is the case with Kettle Chilli Slow Cooked Chips.
-"They vary in density throughout the growing season, which means at certain months of the year the chips take up more space in the pack for the same weight than at other times," says Matt Jenkins from Snack Brands Australia, manufacturer of Kettle Chips.
+In chip packaging, even the time when potatoes are harvested can have some bearing on the air content in packets, as is the case with Kettle Chilli Slow Cooked Chips.
+"They vary in density throughout the growing season, which means at certain months of the year the chips take up more space in the pack for the same weight than at other times," Matt Jenkins from Snack Brands Australia, manufacturer of Kettle Chips, told us in 2014 when we investigated.
 "Our packaging has to accommodate this variation in size and density."

 Room to move